maciejsachajdak/Spring_GYM_Project/README.md

 * On the registration page, we provide necessary information to create an account, including a unique login, email and a password that must meet security requirements.
 In case any of the previously mentioned conditions are not met or if any other fields are left incomplete, an appropriate message will be displayed, informing about the missing or incorrect information.

 * After logging in, we are redirected to the welcome page.
-From there we can
+From there we can full